Baze-Bai/540_Final/README.md

 The project uses both ML and DL models:
 - Random Forest regressor for Machine Learning approach
 - UNet architectures for Deep Learning approach

-### UNet Architecture

-The project implements a custom UNet architecture designed specifically for image interpolation:

-#### Basic UNet
-The standard UNet model consists of:
-- An encoder path that downsamples the input image through multiple layers
-- A decoder path that upsamples the features back to the original resolution
-- Skip connections between corresponding encoder and decoder layers

-#### MultiImageUNet
-A specialized UNet architecture for processing multiple consecutive frames:

-- **Input Processing**:
-  - Takes multiple input frames and reference frames
-  - Utilizes self-attention mechanisms to process temporal relationships

-- **Encoder Path**:
-  - Multiple encoder layers with cross-attention modules
-  - Each encoder layer includes downsampling and channel expansion
-  - Features are progressively reduced in spatial dimensions but increased in channel depth

-- **Decoder Path**:
-  - Decoder layers with skip connections from the encoder
-  - Upsampling through transposed convolutions
-  - Gradual restoration of spatial dimensions while reducing channel depth

-- **Special Features**:
-  - Cross-attention mechanisms for relating features across frames
-  - Self-attention for capturing temporal information
-  - Final convolution layers to generate the interpolated frame

-#### UnetModel
-The main UNet implementation that builds upon MultiImageUNet:
-- Handles image resizing for consistent processing
-- Includes a final upsampling layer to restore original resolution
-- Applies additional convolutions for enhancing quality of the final output

-Models are automatically downloaded from Hugging Face when needed.